 - 8. The Authority invited public submissions on the draft decision3 and on DBP's revisions to the access arrangement revision proposal with a closing date for submissions of 20 May 20114 subsequently extended to 20 July 2011.
 The Authority agreed to the extension because it was concerned that interested parties would otherwise be unable to consider DBP's submissions in support of its amended proposal due to the timing of, and confidentiality claims over, those submissions.
 Interested parties had expressed concern about the inability to properly consider DBP's supporting submissions and requested that the public consultation process be extended.
-Submissions were received from the following parties. - Alinta Pty Limited, public and confidential versions (20 May 2011) - Alinta Pty Limited (20 July 2011) - APA Group (20 May 2011) - BHP Billiton (20 May 2011) - BHP Billiton (20 July 2011) - Office of Energy (20 May 2011) - Retail Energy Market Company Limited (REMCO) (20 May 2011) - Verve Energy, public and confidential versions (20 May 2011) - Verve Energy (20 July 2011) - Under rule 62 of the NGR, the Authority is required to make a final decision on the revised access arrangement proposal that is a decision to approve, or to refuse to approve, the revised proposal. - 10.
+Submissions were received from the following parties. - Alinta Pty Limited, public and confidential versions (20 May 2011) - Alinta Pty Limited (20 July 2011) - APA Group (20 May 2011) - BHP Billiton (20 May 2011) - BHP Billiton (20 July 2011) - Office of Energy (20 May 2011) - Retail Energy Market Company Limited (REMCO) (20 May 2011) - Verve Energy, public and confidential versions (20 May 2011) - Verve Energy (20 July 2011) - 9.
+Under rule 62 of the NGR, the Authority is required to make a final decision on the revised access arrangement proposal that is a decision to approve, or to refuse to approve, the revised proposal. - 10.
 After considering submissions received from DBP and from other interested parties, the final decision of the Authority is to not approve the revised access arrangement proposal.
-The Authority's reasons for refusing to approve the proposal are set out in this final decision. - 11.
+The Authority's reasons for refusing to approve the proposal are set out in this final decision.
+The reasons as set out in this final decision include amendments to an original version of the final decision.
+These amendments were made pursuant to a notice issued by the Authority on 1 December 2011 and relate to the forecast of operating expenditure, the extension and expansion requirements and correction of minor and inconsequential errors of fact in the original version of the final decision. - 11.
 Under rule 64 of the NGR, when the Authority refuses to approve an access arrangement revision proposal, the Authority is required to itself propose revisions to the access arrangement and make a decision giving effect to its proposal within two months of this final decision.
-The Authority will in due course publish its proposed revisions to the access arrangement and its decision to give effect to these revisions. - 12.
-The Authority will formulate its proposed revisions having regard to the requirements of the National Gas Law, DBP's proposed revised access arrangement and the Authority's reasons for refusing to approve the revised access arrangement.
-Amendments to the proposed revised access arrangement that the Authority intends to include in its proposed revisions are set out in this final decision.
+The Authority will in due course publish its proposed revisions to the access arrangement and its decision to give effect to these revisions.

-3 Economic Regulation Authority, Notice of 14 March 2011.
+Economic Regulation Authority, Notice of 14 March 2011.